William H. Murray: Sequoyah and Oklahoma constitutional conventions

-Trying to avoid another state that might be dominated by Democrats (because of the Five Civilized Tribes' origin in the Southeast and their histories of slave-holding and alliance with the Confederacy in the Civil War), President Theodore Roosevelt, a Republican, opposed separate statehood for Sequoyah.
-Roosevelt insisted that the Indian and Oklahoma territories had to be admitted as one state – Oklahoma.

-In response to Congress's passage of the Enabling Act in 1906, the people of the two territories held a joint convention.
-Murray was elected as the delegate for District 104, which included Tishomingo.
-At the convention in Guthrie, Murray worked closely with Robert L. Williams and again with Charles N. Haskell.
-They became lifelong friends and political allies.
+Trying to avoid two new states that might be dominated by Democrats, Republican President Theodore Roosevelt opposed separate statehood for Sequoyah and Oklahoma.
+Roosevelt insisted that the Indian and Oklahoma territories had to be admitted as one state – Oklahoma.In response to Congress's passage of the Enabling Act in 1906, the people of the two territories held a joint convention.